playingfield/provisioning/README.md

 # Provisioning

 [Wiki Page](https://github.com/playingfield/provisioning/wiki)

+## What is this?

 We create an image with Hashicorp Packer and then use it to create VMs with Vagrant.
-The VMs run Ansible Automation Platform.
+The VMs run Ansible Automation Platform,

 `make all`